-Administered by the Natural Sciences and Engineering Research Council of Canada, NSERC Engage is a Canadian government funding program that supports businesses partnering with a college professor to drive innovative products and processes.
+Administered by the Natural Sciences and Engineering Research Council of Canada, NSERC Engage is one of nine grants under the College and Community Innovation Program.
+Engage is a Canadian government funding program that supports businesses partnering with a college professor to drive innovative products and processes.
 All intellectual property (IP) remains with the business as it works with a professor and small group of college researchers.
 This collaboration is intended to help companies overcome internal technical challenges and advance an innovation’s technology readiness level (TRL).

 The program provides up to $25,000 in Canadian government grants to support short-term research and development projects.